Current Students

 Income Tax Help Sessions

-The Wong International Centre, in conjunction with Canada Revenue Agency’s Community Volunteer Income Tax Program (CVITP), will be hosting sessions through the months of March and April starting Tuesday, March 7 at 2:00pm - 4:30pm.
+The Wong International Centre and Canada Revenue Agency’s Community Volunteer Income Tax Program (CVITP) will host help sessions in March and April.
 More sessions through the week may be added at a later date.

-The appointments run for 15 minutes and will be held in the meeting room at the Wong International Centre (second floor).
+These 15-minute appointments will be held in the meeting room at the Wong International Centre (second floor).

 Please be respectful of your appointment and the CVITP volunteer’s time: if you are unable to make your appointment, please cancel your booking ahead of time so other students are able to book.